JohnsonLabJanelia/multiview_calib/README.md

 This repo is adapated from https://github.com/cvlab-epfl/multiview_calib.

-We use charuco board for intrinsic parameters estimation, since it works better for bigger images.
-Make sure there is a config file.
+We use charuco board for intrinsic parameters estimation, since it works better for large images.

 ## Intrinsics estimation
 1. Compute intrinsic parameters: